-Train plows into truck stuck on tracks in Italy; 1 dead
+Train plows into truck stuck on tracks in Italy; 2 dead

-ROME (AP) — Authorities in northern Italy say a train plowed into a big-rig truck that was on the tracks, killing the train’s engineer and injuring 16 passengers.
+ROME (AP) — A regional train plowed into a big-rig truck stopped on the tracks outside the northern Italian city of Turin late Wednesday, killing at least two people and injuring some 15 others, authorities said.

-The Italian news agency ANSA quotes rescuers as saying early Thursday that one passenger was critically injured while the other 15 were in less serious condition.
-RAI state radio says another train crew member was among the injured.
+The Italian news agency ANSA said the first fatality was the engineer of the train, which smashed into the truck near the town of Caluso at 11:20 p.m. on a run from Turin to the suburb of Ivrea.

-The crash occurred about 11:20 p.m.
-Wednesday on a regional run between Turin and Ivrea, a suburb.
-The regional railway says that for unknown reasons the truck had smashed through a barrier that is lowered upon a train’s approach and ended up on the tracks.
-The crash derailed three train cars near the town of Caluso.
+Later, one of two critically injured people who were flown by helicopter to a hospital died, ANSA said.

 Most Read Nation & World Stories